 - Silver Airways

 You can earn and use MileagePlus miles on any Star Alliance member airline, as well as access Star Alliance member airport lounges internationally, if your ticket qualifies.

 Star Alliance members include:

-To redeem miles for flights on any of the above, you just search for an award flight like normal through the United Airlines’ website and, when you look at the specific flight details, you’ll see when it’s operated by a Star Alliance partner airline.
+To redeem miles for flights on any of the above, just search for an award flight as normal through the United Airlines’ website and, when you look at the specific flight details, you’ll see when it’s operated by a Star Alliance partner airline.

 Keep in mind that Star Alliance award flights have limited availability and certain award flights may only be booked over the phone with a United representative (if you make a reservation over the phone, you will be charged $25 per person).
 Award tickets reserved fewer than 21 days before travel are subject to extra fees as well.